 apollo-boost, we can try to provide some tools that abstract over the setup process and handle the most common use cases, as well as include some useful utilities that will let the user simplify their application code.

-This package is not intended to solve every possible concern about Redux, and is deliberately limited in scope.
-It does not address concepts like "reusable encapsulated Redux modules", data fetching, folder or file structures, managing entity relationships in the store, and so on.
+Because of that, this package is deliberately limited in scope.
+It does not address concepts like "reusable encapsulated Redux modules", data caching, folder or file structures, managing entity relationships in the store, and so on.

 That said, these tools should be beneficial to all Redux users.
 Whether you're a brand new Redux user setting up your first project, or an experienced user who wants to simplify an existing application, Redux Toolkit can help you make your Redux code better.

-configureStore()function with simplified configuration options.
+createStoreto provide simplified configuration options and good defaults.
 It can automatically combine your slice reducers, adds whatever Redux middleware you supply, includes

 redux-thunkby default, and enables use of the Redux DevTools Extension.